On-Call (Retained) Firefighters

 Watch this video to find out more:

-Have you got what it takes to become a Retained Duty System (RDS) Firefighter for North Wales Fire & Rescue Service?
+Have you got what it takes to become an on-call firefighter for North Wales Fire and Rescue Service?

 - Are you aged 18 or over?